ckan/ckan-docker/README.md

 ## NGINX

-* The base Docker Compose configuration uses an NGINX image as the front-end (ie: reverse proxy).
+The base Docker Compose configuration uses an NGINX image as the front-end (ie: reverse proxy).
 It includes HTTPS running on port number 8443 and an HTTP port (81).
 A "self-signed" SSL certificate is generated beforehand and the server certificate and key files are included.
 The NGINX `server_name` directive and the `CN` field in the SSL certificate have been both set to 'localhost'.
 This should obviously not be used for production.

 Creating the SSL cert and key files as follows:
 `openssl req -new -newkey rsa:4096 -days 365 -nodes -x509 -subj "/C=DE/ST=Berlin/L=Berlin/O=None/CN=localhost" -keyout ckan-local.key -out ckan-local.crt`
 The `ckan-local.*` files will then need to be moved into the nginx/setup/ directory

+## envvars

+The ckanext-envvars extension is used in the CKAN Docker base repo to build the base images.
+This extension checks for environmental variables conforming to an expected format and updates the corresponding CKAN config settings with its value.

+For the extension to correctly identify which env var keys map to the format used for the config object, env var keys should be formatted in the following way:

+  All uppercase
+  Replace periods ('.') with two underscores ('__') Keys must begin with 'CKAN' or 'CKANEXT'

+For example:

+  * `CKAN__PLUGINS="envvars image_view text_view recline_view datastore datapusher"`
+  * `CKAN__DATAPUSHER__CALLBACK_URL_BASE=http://ckan:5000`

+These parameters can be added to the `.env` file

+For more information please see [ckanext-envvars](https://github.com/okfn/ckanext-envvars)

 ## Known Issues

-* Running the tests: Running the tests for CKAN or an extension inside the container will delete your current database.
+Running the tests: Running the tests for CKAN or an extension inside the container will delete your current database.
 We need to patch CKAN core in our image to work around that.